wagga40/Zircolite/README.md

 > **Zircolite is a standalone tool written in Python 3.
 It allows to use SIGMA rules on : MS Windows EVTX (EVTX, XML and JSONL format), Auditd logs, Sysmon for Linux, EVTXtract, CSV and XML logs**

-- **Zircolite** can be used directly on the investigated endpoint or in your forensic/detection lab
 - **Zircolite** is relatively fast and can parse large datasets in just seconds
 - **Zircolite** is based on a Sigma backend (SQLite) and do not use internal sigma to "something" conversion
 - **Zircolite** can export results to multiple format with using Jinja [templates](templates) : JSON, CSV, JSONL, Splunk, Elastic, Zinc, Timesketch...